 There’s nothing worse than seeing a website last updated in 2014.
 Or one without a date on it.
-Or a site with no new content at all!
+Or a site with cheap content written by writers obviously in another country!

 We all know that adding useful and timely content to your website increases readership, relevance and authority.
-But who has the time?
+But who has the time to write?

 There’s a solution to outdated or out of touch websites.
-Google rewards in-depth (longish) articles by ranking them high in organic search.
+Google rewards in-depth (longer) articles by ranking them high in organic search.
 Consistently.
 But don’t listen to us.

 |6 x||$1,895 ($316/mo)||$1,499||$999|

 |24 x||$5,880 ($245/mo)||$5,100||$3,850|